romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/_index.en.md

 ### Training plan

 Opened a training plan for any tutorial to understand where to start learning.
-Chose **cloudacademy** service (but for example FreeCodeCamp has a free course with content).
+Have chosen **cloudacademy** service (but for example FreeCodeCamp has a free course with content).

 Another option is to use free [AWS Workshops](https://workshops.aws/)